mlibrary/checkpoint/README.md

 ## Documentation

-User documentation source is available in the `docs` directory, and in rendered format on [readthedocs](https://checkpoint.readthedocs.io/en/latest/).
+User documentation source is available in the `docs` directory and in rendered format on [readthedocs](https://checkpoint.readthedocs.io/en/latest/).

+API/class documentation is in YARD format and in rendered format on [rubydoc.info](https://www.rubydoc.info/gems/checkpoint).

 ## License